ChrisWren/grunt-nodemon/README.md

 #### file
 Type: `String`

-This is file that nodemon runs and restarts when changes are detected.
+File that nodemon runs and restarts when changes are detected.

 ### args
 Type: `Array` of `Strings`

-This is the list of arguments to be passed to your file.
+List of arguments to be passed to your file.

 ### ignoredFiles
 Type: `Array` of `String globs`

-This is a list of ignored files specified by a glob pattern.
+List of ignored files specified by a glob pattern.
 [Here](https://github.com/remy/nodemon#ignoring-files) is an explanation of how to use the patterns to ignore files.
 This task will create a `.nodemonignore` file in your repo based on these settings which nodemon reads when it starts.

 ### watchedExtensions
 Type: `Array` of `Strings`

-This is a list of file extensions to watch for changes.
+List of file extensions to watch for changes.
 By default, nodemon watches `.js`, `.coffee`, and `.litcoffee` files.

 ### watchedFolders
 Type: `Array` of `Strings` Default: `'.'`